Professor Robert E Warner

 I was delighted to join this department in September 2009.
-The academic team is an exceptional combination of commitment to international research and dedication to provide the best possible student learning experience.
-I thoroughly enjoy combining academic leadership and management with research, supervision and teaching.
-My academic background combines the disciplines of literary criticism, theology and sociology of contemporary religion.
+The academic team is an exceptional combination of dedication to providing the best possible student learning experience and publishing outstanding international research.
+I thoroughly enjoy combining academic leadership and management with research and teaching.
+My academic background combines the disciplines of literary criticism, theology and the sociology of contemporary religion.

 Qualifications